SeanShubin/documentation/end-to-end-tests.md

 - other reasons?
 Let me know.

 ## What we are doing
+- adding new end to end tests, without considering design implications

 ## How we should change
 - get on the same page